-Finding error coins in your daily pocket change can be fun and profitable, and it's very easy to do.
-Following the steps below the first few times carefully will help you develop good coin-checking habits from the very beginning that are proven and productive methods of locating error coins and die varieties that are circulating right now.
+Finding error coins in your daily pocket change can be fun and profitable; it's very easy to do.
+Develop good coin-checking habits from the very beginning and you may locate error coins and die varieties that are circulating right now.
 There are still many new discoveries waiting to be found.

 - Magnifying glass or loupe.
 Suggested at least a 7X to 10X power.

 - A good desk lamp with an incandescent bulb

 - Your daily pocket change (or buy rolls of coins to search!)